 Professional Associate Degrees

-NEW!
-Coming Fall 2019 to UW-Stevens Point at Wausau
+NEW at UW-Stevens Point at Wausau

 Associate degree courses prepare students to complete bachelor’s degrees.
 An associate degree from UW-Stevens Point at Wausau or Marshfield guarantees transfer to other UW institutions with all lower-division general education requirements completed.
 The transition is seamless to UW-Stevens Point’s main campus for a bachelor’s degree.: